lucko515/pixelrnn/README.md

 To run this project you will need some software, like Anaconda, which provides support for running .ipynb files (Jupyter Notebook).

-After making sure you have that, you can run from a terminal or cmd next lines (Example  for Keras version):
+After making sure you have that, you can run from a terminal or cmd next lines:

 `ipython notebook pixel_rnn.ipynb`